stinb/UnderstandForVSCode/README.md

 3. In Visual Studio Code, open a folder/[workspace](https://code.visualstudio.com/docs/editor/workspaces) with those source code files

+4. If the _.und_ folder is visible, then the extension starts automatically.
+Otherwise, open a code file in a supported language to start the extension.

 * What happens next, automatically
 	* If the file is a supported language, then the _Understand_ language server will start.
 	* On the bottom status bar on the left, hover and see that it's connected.